 We initially recognise accrued charges and other payables at fair value and thereafter state these at amortised cost unless the effect of discounting would be immaterial, in which case we state them at cost.

-Other payables and accrued charges are financial liabilities measured at amortised costs in accordance with the determination in IAS 39.
+Other payables and accrued charges are financial liabilities measured at amortised costs in accordance with the determination in IAS 39, unless the effect of discounting would be immaterial, in which case they are stated at cost.

 (i) Impairment